A Worthy White Z790 Motherboard?

 ASRock Z790 Steel Legend WiFi is a mainstream mid-range product that boasts a beautiful combination of white and silver accents.
 It has onboard RGB lighting and has an almost balanced set of features with a few hits here and there, but the overall product in this price range is good enough for any particular requirement, especially gaming.

-The above picture shows the overview of the motherboard.
-ASRock has provided 2x 8-pin EPS connectors and 24-pin ATX connectors.
-These are high-density power connectors.
-There is an HDMI and DP ports on the rear IO panel.
-The Rear IO Panel also has a USB 3.2 Gen 2 Type-C port.
-Unlike Z790 PG Riptide, there are no Lightning Gaming USB ports.
-There is a 2.5GbE NIC.
-The PCIe Gen5 x16 slot is steel reinforced.
-Motherboard has 4x M.2 Hyper sockets and an M.2 Blazing Gen5-based socket.
-There are 8x SATA ports.
-The power phases are 16+1+1 design.
-ASRock has also provided a GPU Support Bracket, which would come in handy for a heavyweight graphics card and prevent the card from sagging.
+The motherboard features 2x 8-pin EPS and 24-pin ATX connectors.
+It has HDMI and DP ports on the rear IO panel, along with a USB 3.2 Gen 2 Type-C port.
+No Lightning Gaming USB ports are present.
+It includes a 2.5GbE NIC and a steel-reinforced PCIe Gen5 x16 slot.
+There are 4x M.2 Hyper sockets and one M.2 Blazing Gen5-based socket.
+It provides 8x SATA ports and follows a 16+1+1 power phase design.
+ASRock includes a GPU Support Bracket for heavy graphics cards to prevent sagging.

 CPU Socket, Heatsink, VRM, and Power Delivery

-We opened the lid to show the socket itself and contact pins.
-The following graphics solution is native to the socket:
+We opened the lid to show the socket itself and contact pins

 The branding area is backlit and produces a good aura.
 The letter S does not mean Superman.
 Pun intended.
 We can spot Cobra or Army camouflage in the background of Steel Legend branding.

 ASRock has employed PHISON Electronics Corp’s PS7101-51 redriver IC which acts as a PCIe 5.0 Linear redriver supporting 2x lanes with 4 channels with mux/demux functionality.